 Cigarette smoking is the major risk factor for COPD, and much of the increase in COPD is associated with projected increases in tobacco use, especially in the developing world.
-However, recent studies have suggested that a quarter to almost a half of all cases of COPD occur in non-smokers.
-Other risk factors for the development of COPD include such diverse influences as environmental tobacco smoke exposure (passive smoking), smoke from coal and wood fires, exposure to dust, fumes and vapours, childhood illness, and previous tuberculosis.
+Recent studies have suggested that more than 80% of COPD occurs in smokers, except in passive smokers and in areas where bio fuels are commonly used.

 Whatever the cause, it seems that chronic inhalation of noxious particles and gases stimulates inflammation in the lung.
 Unlike the acute inflammation of infection or trauma, this inflammation smoulders on chronically for decades, resulting in progressive damage to the tissue that supports airway structures and the gas exchange surface of the lung.
 Depending on which part of the lung is predominantly affected can determine whether patients develop either chronic bronchitis or emphysema, two diseases that are now recognised as sub-types of COPD.

 The disease is not confined to the lungs; it has systemic (whole body) effects that result in, for example, weight and appetite loss, and particularly a decrease of muscle mass in the limbs of severely ill patients.
-This leads to a vicious circle, as weakened patients who are extremely short of breath tend to withdraw, become completely inactive and frequently die in isolation
+This leads to a vicious circle, as weakened patients who are extremely short of breath tend to withdraw and become completely inactive.

-Patients with this condition experience a prolonged decline of exercise capacity and in the final years of their life are severely short of breath, often unable to lead a normal life, and needing to access healthcare services regularly.
+Patients with this condition experience a prolonged decline in exercise capacity and in the final years of life are severely short of breath, often unable to lead a normal life, and needing regular access to healthcare services.
 This incurs great personal and national expense.
 The financial burden of COPD, particularly in developing countries, will parallel the ongoing abuse of factors that cause the disease, such as smoking.

 Reversing this trend will take time: the effects of successful public education programmes will only be noticed after several decades, given that the negative effects of smoking only become apparent 30-40 years after its onset.

 The role of tobacco smoke as a causative agent for COPD has been proven beyond all doubt.
-It appears that starting smoking at a young age, the "total pack years" (the number of cigarettes smoked per year multiplied by the number of years of smoking) and the person's current smoking status all contribute to the final state of respiratory impairment due to COPD.
+It appears that starting smoking at a young age, the "total pack years" (the number of packs of 20 smoked per day multiplied by the number of years of smoking); the current smoking status and individual susceptibility all contribute to the final state of respiratory impairment due to COPD.

 Evidence has been found that secondary cigarette smoke can cause COPD in non-smoking bystanders.
 This has serious health and legal implications, as smokers could jeopardise the health of the non-smoking population.